-14.6 Scoping Suppliers into a Chain of Custody
+Scoping Suppliers into a Chain of Custody

-A Program Participant that sources from primary producers can include these organizations in the scope of their SFI 2015-2019 Chain-of-Custody Standard certificate.
-The Program Participant will be responsible for all objectives and performance measures of those organizations they scope into their own procedures.
-Those organizations are subject to sample audits.
-Certification bodies shall follow guidelines in Section 9 - Appendix 1, for “multi-site organizations.”
-If the Program Participant scopes in primary producers, the Program Participant is also responsible for all SIC related activity for that company.
+A certified organization that sources from primary producers can include these organizations in the scope of their SFI 2022 Chain-of-Custody Standard certificate.
+The certified organization will be responsible for all chain of custody requirements of the organizations they scope into their own chain of custody procedures.
+The scoped-in organizations are subject to sample audits.
+Certification bodies shall follow guidelines in Section 9 SFI 2022 Audit Procedures and Auditor Qualifications and Accreditation - Appendix 1, for “multi-site organizations.”
+If the certified organization scopes in primary producers, the certified organization is also responsible for all SIC related activity for that company.

-14.1 Defining the Product Group

-SFI 2015-2019 Chain-of-Custody Standard at Part 3.2.1 and Appendix 1 allows an organization to define the product group(s) for which the certification percentage is calculated.
-The product group should be identified for specific products or groups of products.
-The organization should include in one product group only products which consist of the same raw material.
-For example, a printer could identify as a product group the paper usage for all inserts, order-forms, offset body, gravure body, and cover products being bound or stitched together into the final product of a magazine or catalog.

-14.3 Exemption from SFI Chain of Custody

-An organization (such as a warehouse or distribution center) that passes on SFI certified material/product does not need an SFI chain-of-custody system provided the SFI certified material/product is in its original packaging and the material/product is identified with an SFI chain-of-custody on-product label.

-14.4 Eligibility of Credits – Volume Credit Method

-An organization using the Volume Credit method can start counting all eligible credit after the completion of a successful internal audit of the chain-of-custody system and completion of a management review of the chain-of-custody system performance.
-Eligible credits can be accumulated up to 365 days prior to the initial registration audit.
-Accumulated credits can be utilized for the sale of products only after successful completion of the registration audit and receipt of the chain-of-custody certificate from their certification body.

-14.5 Controversial Sources and De Minimis Amounts

-Organizations wishing to utilize de minimis amounts of materials sourced from outside of the United States and Canada in their product(s) must conform to the requirements of the SFI 2015-2019 Fiber Sourcing Standard, Appendix 1: Part 6 - Due Diligence System to Avoid Controversial Sources or the SFI 2015-2019 Chain-of-Custody Standard Part 4 - Due Diligence System to Avoid Controversial Sources.
+––

-15. SFI Implementation Committees
+5. SFI Implementation Committees

-SFI Program Participants established state SFI Implementation Committees in 1995 and the first provincial SFI Implementation Committee in 2001.
+SFI Certified Organizations established state SFI Implementation Committees in 1995 and the first provincial SFI Implementation Committee in 2001.
 SFI Implementation Committees provide a strong foundation for the SFI program and make important contributions in assuring SFI Standard conformance and SFI program recognition.
 The state, provincial and regional SFI Implementation Committees are semi-autonomous committees reflecting significant geographic and organizational diversity.
 This flexible, grassroots infrastructure is a fundamental strength of the SFI program and its goal to promote responsible forestry across all forest ownerships.

-The definition of SFI Implementation Committee (SIC) in Section 13 of the SFI 2015-2019: Standard and Rules is: ”A state, provincial, or regional committee organized by SFI Program Participants to facilitate or manage the programs and alliances that support the growth of the SFI program, including sustainable forest management.”
+The definition of SFI Implementation Committee (SIC) in Section 14 of the SFI 2022: Standard and Rules is: ”A state, provincial, or regional committee organized by SFI Certified Organizations to facilitate or manage the programs and alliances that support the growth of the SFI program, including sustainable forest management.”